My life reflects a growing sense of respect and compassion for myself and others. I share this process with others who are struggling.

 Kinship with others

 Through your experience of suffering, you may be drawn especially to those people whose kind of struggle is closest to yours.
-For instance, it makes sense for alcoholics to gather together, as it fosters a sense of kinship.
-They feel they understand each other better because they’ve been going through some very similar challenges, and this unites them.
+For instance, it makes sense for alcoholics to gather together; this fosters a sense of kinship.
+They feel they understand each other better because they’ve been going through some very similar challenges, which unites them.
 The same thing goes for other Twelve Steps programs for various forms of addiction.

 Feeling a kinship with others does not necessarily mean that you understand the specifics of what happens to them.
-On the contrary, it might be dangerous to think that you fully understand anybody.
-If you felt that way, you might get more closed, as opposed to wanting to hear about their experiences because you’d feel like you already know.
-So we are not talking about having a sense that you get it, that you know how everybody functions.
+It might be dangerous to think that you fully understand anybody.
+If you felt that way, you might get more closed instead of wanting to hear about their experiences because you’d feel like you already know.
+It is dangerous to assume that you automatically understand how other people function.

 Through your suffering, you come to appreciate the value of becoming closer to people by being compassionate with their plight.
 And you become more aware of the possibility of finding some common ground if you dig deep enough.